 Lexington Betty Smoke House

 The sheer perfection of Lexington Betty’s deserves a moment of silence - probably because your mouth will be full of smoked meat.
 One particularly perfect dish here are the rib tips - they’re meaty and tender, with a deep pink smoke ring and a ton of flavor.
 But we also love the turkey leg and the pulled pork - and it’s essential that whatever you order gets paired with the candied yams, mac and cheese, and greens.
-Right now, there are three places you can find Lexington Betty’s: a food truck in Galewood, One Eleven Food Hall in Pullman, and Dr. Murphy’s food hall in the Medical District.
+Right now, you can find Lexington Betty’s at One Eleven Food Hall in Pullman, and on North Avenue.

 In case your BBQ feast involves, say, just you and your goldfish, consider hitting the drive-thru at Earls.
 This BBQ spot in Jefferson Park has a menu full of $15 BBQ platters that are perfect for one person.
 Get the ribs, which have a crispy bark that kind of reminds us of bacon.
 You’ll probably want to order the mac and cheese, Texas toast, and charred corn too.
 Also worth noting?
 Earls also sells fluffy made-to-order donuts all day long, which your goldfish definitely wants you to have.